What is a basketball cut?

 Following that, 2 receives the ball from 3 and has an opportunity to score around the basket via a close-range shot such as a layup.

-The shuffle cut, which is a main staple within the shuffle offense, occurs when a player, typically near the extended slot or wing area, cuts into the lane towards the basket, usually by way of a back screen from a high post player.
+A shuffle cut, which is a main staple within the shuffle offense, occurs when a player, typically near the extended slot or wing area, cuts into the lane towards the basket, usually by way of a back screen from another player.

 The diagram below showcases a basic example of the shuffle cut within offensive execution.